-Welcome to the Department of Youth Development and Agricultural Education at Purdue University.
-The department's motto is "Empower, Educate, and Enhance."
+Welcome to the Department of Youth Development and Agricultural Education.
+The department's motto is "Empower, Educate, and Engage".
 These three very powerful words clearly and succinctly identify the purposes of the department.
-The department is committed to empowering the leadership capacity and capability of individuals and groups, educating youth and adults through agricultural and life sciences and enhancing the quality of life for all citizens.
+The department is committed to empowering the leadership capacity and capability of individuals and groups, educating youth and adults through agricultural and life sciences and impacting the quality of life for all citizens through engagement.

-Empowering, Educating and Enhancing is accomplished by this interdisciplinary department with undergraduate programs in Agricultural Education and Agricultural Communication and a nationally recognized graduate program focused on learning and communication in the context of agriculture.
+Empowering, Educating and Engaging is accomplished by this interdisciplinary department with undergraduate programs in Agricultural Education and Agricultural Communication and a nationally recognized graduate program focused on STEM learning and science communication in the context of agriculture, food, and natural resources.
 Faculty and staff are committed to carrying on the full range of discovery, learning, and engagement missions of a major land-grant research university.

-Regardless of which major you choose, combine your degree requirement with co-curricular experiences that create the skills and attributes employers demand.
+Regardless of which major you choose, combine your degree requirements with co-curricular experiences including internships, study abroad, undergraduate research, and student organization leadership opportunities that create the skills and attributes employers demand.
 The employment rate and market for our undergraduate students is very strong and our graduates find jobs!

 The Graduate Studies Program in YDAE is truly unique in its ability to combine a strong, transdisciplinary, people-oriented degree with work in technical and scientific areas.
 Both the M.S. and the Ph.D. programs prepare students to become leaders in the world's food, fiber, and natural resource systems.
-Specializations include Agricultural and Extension Education, Agricultural & Science Communication, and Life Science Education.
+Specializations include Agricultural and Extension Education, Agricultural & Science Communication, and STEM Learning Systems.
 Those wishing to lead and help others learn to educate and communicate often decide to pursue a graduate degree.

 The department has exceptional students who are preparing to make a real difference in the world today and tomorrow.
 Our faculty are outstanding classroom teachers who are conducting innovative research that is impacting the way people learn in formal and informal educational settings.